Residential structure with tile roof in WUI environment- Impact of Firebrand Showers impact roofs

 "Realistic and repeatable laboratory experiments allow for studying physical phenomena and making observations that can provide insight into what occurs during these WUI fires."

-—Daniel Gorham, research engineer, FSRI
+—Daniel Gorham, Research Engineer, FSRI

 Research Partners